The need for real teams

 Unnerve weak managers

-Thrive on pressure
+Thrive under pressure

 Join a team